What we do

 Finally, we serve as a reference for mainstream media, who turn to The New Humanitarian for a reliable source of information and ideas about the humanitarian world, and cite and republish our work.

-Our most recent audience survey was conducted in January 2018.
+Our most recent audience survey was conducted in 2022, with results published in December.
 Read highlights of the results here.

 The New Humanitarian contributes to more effective and accountable humanitarian action to improve the lives of people affected by crises.
 We do so in three ways: